CamillaHorneland/Semester-project-1/README.md

 # Details:

 This was a 4 week project.
+We got resourcesfor the project (images and text) that we where free to use.

 ## Requirements for the project:
     - The site must be have a design that appeals to the target audience.